 Learn at Home - learners live stream into their classes each day via cameras

-A Combination of Learning in the Classroom and Learning at Home - students opt in and out on a weekly basis
+A Combination of Learning in the Classroom and Learning at Home - students opt in and out on a monthly basis

 Rotherglen School was founded in 1979 by Marie Laningan at the Erin Mills campus.
 The school has grown in the intervening years to include four locations, all of which share the same approach.
 Were all the students housed at one campus, Rotherglen would be one of the largest independent schools in the area, home to 1000 students annually.
 The various locations, however, afford a unique sense of community within each, with small class sizes, and a close-knit feel.
 While aesthetics don’t mean everything, they nevertheless do mean something, and the school is physically beautiful, with dedicated, consistent learning spaces.